 Now was the atias time to strike!
 Erensol and her closest circle of mages had planned for this moment.
-They knew that the tar'chii were weakened from battle, that they were all close, and that the Flux was charged with terrible power.
+They knew that the tar'tchii were weakened from battle, that they were all close, and that the Flux was charged with awesome power.
 In an act of terrible treachery, they turned the Flux upon their noble allies.

 But it did not end there.
 She had misjudged the power of the magic she unleashed.
 The tar'tchii, hundreds of them - the most powerful among their race - fell to the now body-strewn battlefield.
 Even in their decent, they were changing.
-Their pure white skin became blackened, their elegant angelic wings either fell off, became shrivelled, or changed into ugly bat-like things.
+Their pure white skin became blackened, their elegant angelic wings either fell off, became shrivelled, or changed bat-like and leathery.
 Their features became beast-like, their fingers and toes turned into claws.
 Their eyes turned red and nocturnal, half-blind in the dim light as the storm cleared.
-They became the tar'tchii of Iiosia - twisted creatures of darkness, lurking in the dark and in the night.
+They became the tar'tchii of Iiosia - twisted creatures of blackness, lurking in the dark and in the night.

 It was a change Erensol had not expected at all.
 Thinking they would have been obliterated in the wave, they had not.
-The tar'tchii, now powered with dark energy and massive strength, fell upon their atia allies, ripping them to shreds, the atia weapons and spells almost ineffectual against these new manifestations the Black Arc.
-Erensol and her entourage were set upon and slain first, and the other atia would have followed but if not for the breaking of the clouds.
+The tar'tchii, now powered with dark energy and massive strength, fell upon their atian allies, ripping them to shreds.
+The exhausted atia’s weapons and spells almost ineffectual against these new manifestations the Black Arc, Erensol and her entourage were set upon and slain, and the other atia nearby would have followed but if not for the breaking of the clouds.

-The suns' rays filtered down upon the battlefield, striking the tar'tchii and sending them into a wild, screeching frenzy as their skin burned under it.
-Agony coursing through them, they fled to find shelter from the burning sun which they had loved so much, and thus, the tar'tchii went underground - a sad end for such a beautiful and brave race of people.
+The sun’s rays filtered down upon the battlefield, striking the tar'tchii and sending them into a wild, screeching frenzy as their skin burned under it.
+Agony coursing through them, they fled to find shelter from the scorching sun which they had loved so much, and thus, the tar'tchii went underground - a sad end for such a beautiful and brave race of people.

-It caused the most massive earthquakes ever known, which ripped through the Skybreakers; the mountains of the dwarves, and destroying many of their strongholds.
-Those cities it did not destroy were left severely weakened, since many dwarves had been sent southwards to battle the demons and were killed by the earthquake.
+It caused the most massive earthquakes ever known, which ripped through the Skybreakers; the mountains of the dwarves, and destroyed many of their strongholds.
+Those cities it did not decimate were left severely weakened, since many dwarves had been sent southwards to battle the demons and were killed in these events.
 Over the following years the dwarf race abandoned all of its outlying settlements, retreating to their capital of Vordaal, which remained the strongest dwarf stronghold.

-The Dwarves brought the Magic Flux back to Vordaal, where they would guard it for all time.
-They feared destroying it, thus they locked it away, ensuring it could not be used to re-open the portal or be used to do terrible things again.
+The Dwarves brought the Magic Flux, left charred and abandoned on the battlefield, back to Vordaal, where they would guard it for all time.
+They feared destroying it, thus they locked it away, ensuring it could not be used to re-open the portal or be used to do such terrible things again.
 They placed it in their deepest, darkest vault, and sealed it away forever under tonnes of rock.